Clinical Trials

 Publications

-Ioannis Korkontzelos, Tingting Mu, Angelo Restificar and Sophia Ananiadou (In Press).
+Ioannis Korkontzelos, Tingting Mu, Angelo Restificar and Sophia Ananiadou (2011).
 Text mining for efficient search and assisted creation of clinical trials.
 Proceedings of the ACM Fifth International Workshop on Data Mining in Biomedical Informatics in Conjunction with CIKM, Glasgow, Scotland.

 Featured News